Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 1. Using the two first models predict the probability of each tweets.
 2. Using the thrid model and using the probabilities predicted in the first step, predict the whether a tweet is about a disaster or not.

-Let me show you how the validattion data looks like with the prodiction of the third model.
+Let me show you how the validattion data looks like with the prediction of the third model.

   <center>
-    {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Bert_vs_Forest_final.png" description="Figure 8." %}
+    {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Bert_vs_Forest_final.png" description="Figure 8.
+To each dot corresponds a tweet of the validation set.
+The position of the dot indicates the probability attributed by each of the two initial models (BERT and Forest) that the tweet speaks about a disaster.
+The color of the dot indicates the true classification of the dot (1=disaster, 0=not disaster).
+The background color indicates the probability that the final model attributes to each region of the graph.
+The bluer, the less likely (according to the model) the tweets in this region are to speak of a disaster." %}
   </center>